 - Ordinance or law coverage: This covers a loss of value or costs associated with enforcing local laws surrounding the repair of property caused by an insured loss.
-If this type of add-on is important to you, you could look to State Farm, which which offers this endorsement.
+If this type of add-on is important to you, you could look to State Farm, which offers this endorsement.

-It depends on how long you intend to lease the property, but in most cases homeowners insurance coverage won't be an appropriate substitute for rental property insurance.
+It depends on how long you intend to lease the property, but in most cases, homeowners insurance coverage won't be an appropriate substitute for rental property insurance.
 The presence of tenants in a rental property engenders unique risks that won't be covered by homeowners insurance, particularly if you plan to lease a property for an extended period of time.

 You should be aware that although service providers themselves may offer a limited form of protection, it usually won't be as comprehensive as the homeshare insurance offered by an independent insurer.
 For instance, Airbnb has a host guarantee policy covering property damage to your home up to $1 million for every listing, but the policy includes limitations that traditional insurance won't.
 One limitation is that the request for coverage must be submitted within 14 days or before the next guest checks in, giving you limited time to take action and assure reimbursement.

 Rental property insurance is approximately 25% more expensive than an equivalent homeowners insurance policy.
-Given that the nationwide average cost of homeowners insurance is $1,083, you can expect the nationwide average for rental property insurance to be approximately $1,350.
-The higher rates reflect additional risks posed to a landlord over a live-in homeowner, such as the potential loss of rental income and the injury liability posed by tenants and their guests.
+Given that the nationwide average cost of homeowners insurance is $1,516, you can expect the nationwide average for rental property insurance to be roughly $1,895.
+The higher rates reflect risks posed to a landlord over a live-in homeowner, such as the potential loss of rental income and the injury liability posed by tenants and their guests.